 • Preheat the oven to 425ºF.
 Line a 12-cup muffin pan with paper liners or generously spray the cavities with nonstick cooking spray.

-• In a large bowl, stir together the oats and milk.
+• In a large bowl, stir together the 1 1/2 cups (168g) quick-cooking oats or rolled oats and 1 cup (240 ml) whole milk.
 Let stand for 10 minutes.

 • Bake for 7 minutes.
 Reduce the oven temperature to 350ºF and continue baking for 12 to 15 minutes or until the centers are springy to the touch and the muffins are golden brown.
 Let the muffins cool in the pan for a few minutes.
 Transfer to a wire rack and let cool completely or serve warm.